fanwu8184/WKMenuPageView/README.md

 - Easy To Use

 ### Installation
-Just need to download the MenuPage and SupportFiles folders into your project.
+Just need to download the WKMenuPage and SupportFiles folders into your project.

 ### How to use
 ##### Create Your Menu Views